Chiaration/Landing-Page/README.md

 Skills: HTML, CSS, Flexbox, Git

-Homepage Main Photo: Photo by Eddie Galaxy from Pexels
+Homepage Main Photo:
+Dog Family - Photo by Eddie Galaxy from Pexels
+French Bulldog - Photo by Martin Dufosset from Pexels Beagle - Photo by Marliese Streefland on Unsplash Golden Retriever - Photo by Helena Lopes from Pexels